by-jp/www.byjp.me/content/notes/twitter/196542968042237952/index.md

 - imported
 - from-twitter
 ---
-Finsbury Park underground station is closed due to flooding - overground seems to be okay though\!
+Finsbury Park underground station is closed due to flooding - overground seems to be okay though!